 What the data seem to indicate is that having a pool of women in executive leadership speaks not only to a more inclusive environment, but it also provides the opportunity for women to influence decisions using some of their natural, documented workplace strengths — such as team-building, listening, multi-tasking, and the tendency to take a longer-term outlook on goals.
 Having more females as board directors as well as executives can also incrementally increase the chances of women moving up the proverbial corporate ladder.

-Even earlier, a nonprofit organization called Catalyst, which focuses on expanding opportunities for women by pushing for workplace inclusion globally, conducted a landmark study of Fortune 500 companies.
+Even earlier, a nonprofit called Catalyst, which focuses on expanding opportunities for women by pushing for workplace inclusion globally, conducted a landmark study of Fortune 500 companies.
 What they found in 2007 was eye-opening.
 Not only was there a link between gender diversity in the board room and profitability, but the differences were significant enough to give one pause.
 The findings were based on a four-year average of profitability for the years 2001 to 2004 and women board directors for 2001 and 2003.
-What the study showed was that companies with the highest percentage of women board directors outperformed those with the fewest women in the following ways:
+What the study found was that companies with the highest percentage of women board directors outperformed those with the fewest women in the following ways:

 - Return on equity: 53% higher

 Now that is enough of a difference for corporate America to sit up and take notice!

 Research indicates that companies with more women in senior management have higher returns on capital, lower volatility, greater client focus, increased innovation and greater long‐term orientation.
 As a result, I believe they should also deliver better stockholder returns over time.

 Sallie — a woman I have long admired, having been at Smith Barney during her tenure — has taken this initiative to the next level by collaborating with Pax World Investments to tie investment performance to companies that have strong women leadership.
 The Pax Ellevate Global Women’s Index Fund is the first of its kind and allows investors to put their money where their heart is.